 We run a non-profit in New Hampshire called the Rolling Dog Farm that specializes in caring for disabled animals.
 We had originally founded the nonprofit at our ranch in Montana in 2000, then known as the Rolling Dog Ranch Animal Sanctuary, but moved the operation to New Hampshire in 2010 and changed the name once we got settled in the new location.
 Being a “ranch” didn’t fit in New England and everyone here called us a farm anyway!

 Over the years we rescued and cared for many different types of disabled animals — our residents included blind dogs, blind horses, blind cats, three-legged dogs, and both dogs and cats with neurological and orthopedic issues.
-While we focus primarily now just on disabled dogs, we still have a blind horse.
+While we focus primarily now just on disabled dogs, we still have a blind horse, one of several we had taken in during that time.

 We also learned from Lena that blind horses are very special animals: Trusting, appreciative, and still very much themselves.
 On one level their disability does not affect their personality at all: A calm, centered, easy-keeper like Lena is going to remain that way, blind or not.